Top Public Policy Issues Facing Governing Boards in 2023–2024

 Meanwhile, the National Labor Relations Board office in Los Angeles in December 2022 ruled that college athletes can be classified as employees with the right to unionize.
 In addition, on yet another athletics-related front, presidents and boards will be forced to grapple with the rapid-fire spread of legalized sports gambling on both collegiate and professional games.

-And the jump by football teams to conferences far from home demonstrate how intent universities are on maximizing television ratings and revenues, despite subjecting players to more transcontinental flights and time away from campus.
+And the jump by football teams to conferences far from home demonstrates how intent universities are on maximizing television ratings and revenues, despite subjecting players to more transcontinental flights and time away from campus.
 Such moves could expose the vulnerabilities of big-time collegiate sports to further political or judicial scrutiny.

 Acknowledgments: